sassoftware/esp-kubernetes/AZURE-notes.md

 ### Required Infrastructure
 * A Kubernetes service (AKS)
 * A **NGINX** ingress controller
 * A private DNS for the AKS
+* A virtual netwrk (AKS will create this for you)
-* A Microsoft Azure Container Resource to store SAS Event Stream Processing containers
+* A Microsoft Azure Container Registry to store SAS Event Stream Processing containers

 ### Installing SAS Event Stream Processing in an AKS Cluster
 To proceed, you must have Azure credentials, be able to